mamedev/mame/docs/source/usingmame/ui.rst

 * The list of systems or software in the centre.
 For the system selection menu, there are configuration options below the list of systems.
 Clones are shown with a different text colour (grey by default).
-You can right-click a system name as a shortcut to show the machine configuration options for the system.
+You can right-click a system name as a shortcut to show the System Settings menu for the system.

   Systems or software items are sorted by full name or description, keeping clones immediately below their parents.
 This may appear confusing if your